eugene-okulik/cool_web_app/README.md

 ### Environment
-set environment variable COOL_PORT to the port number you want to use
+set environment variable COOL_PORT to the port number you want to use set environment variable COOL_IP to the IP of the host machine

 ### Log
 set environment variable COOL_LOG to the path where you want to store your server's log